SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import pythagorean_table from '!!raw-loader!./code-snippets/pythagorean-table.cpp';

-Write a program that prints on the console the pythagorean table.
+Write a program that prints on the console the Pythagorean table.

 <details>